PipedreamHQ/pipedream/docs/docs/code/python/README.md

 ## Ending a workflow early

-Sometimes you want to end your workflow early, or otherwise stop or cancel the execution or a workflow under certain conditions.
+Sometimes you want to end your workflow early, or otherwise stop or cancel the execution of a workflow under certain conditions.
 For example:

 - You may want to end your workflow early if you don't receive all the fields you expect in the event data.
-- You only want to run your workflow for 5% of all events sent to your source.
+- You only want to run your workflow for 5% of all events sent from your source.
 - You only want to run your workflow for users in the United States.
 If you receive a request from outside the U.S., you don't want the rest of the code in your workflow to run.
 - You may use the `user_id` contained in the event to look up information in an external API.
 If you can't find data in the API tied to that user, you don't want to proceed.